Canadian Memorial United Church and Centre for Peace.

 Merton, said his biographer, was "both independent and deferential."
 In spite of his efforts, his attempt to move from Kentucky to Italy was scuttled.
 Yet perhaps this was for the best.
 At that time, Camaldoli was in the midst of a "culture war" between tradition and modernity.

 The answer to this period of restlessness was a change of position.
 Given the great responsibility as the Master of Novices, he settled down and lasted ten years before restlessness struck once more.
 This time, feeling he had a particular ministry for intellectuals, he sought and received permission to go to Mexico City.
-However, in the atmosphere of Cold War, the fear of the influence of "somewhat communist" clerics there caused the church to kibosh this plan too.
+However, in the atmosphere of Cold War, the church kiboshed this plan too, out of fear of the influence of "somewhat communist" clerics there.

 1966 turned out to be the peak year for priests to leave the church.
 Rather than a loss of vocation, Merton underwent back surgery.
 During his hospital stay, a third phase of restlessness hit, and aged 51, he fell in love with a 24-year-old nurse called Margie.
 Their shared passion was a highly unusual romance.
 For Merton, it resolved longstanding doubts about his lovability.